 Neither is Jennifer Connelly.
 I mean, it's really swell that DB threw this awesome ball to convince her to be his goblin queen, and he gave her a shiny stay puft dress to dance in, and they both have special hair with glitter and colors and lots and lots of hairspray, but does he really think it's going to make up for this?

 Look at this room!
 Perhaps magic spells are made of snips and snails and puppy dog tails, but that doesn't mean you want them in your house.
-It's really no place to raise baby Toby, and I also think DB may be sitting in that ugly Eileen Grey chair, and nobody wants that.
+It's really no place to raise baby Toby, and nobody wants that.

-What he needs is a makeover, and I think Nate Berkus -- despite mad love from me and Oprah and legions of confused women who hope and pray that he may someday "go straight" -- is really too polite for the task.
-David Bowie is the mothereffing goblin king, yo, and he needs something that says, Yes, I may be the goblin king, but I am also king of the house.
+What he needs is a makeover, and I think Nate Berkus -- despite mad love from me and Oprah and legions of Target shopping, gold loving ladies -- is really too polite for the task.
+David Bowie is the mothereffing goblin king, yo, and he needs something that says, YES, I may be the goblin king, but I am also king of the house.
 He needs Kelly Wearstler.
 WWWD?

 First, she would choose a couch big enough for DB to hang with his goblin homies, but also soft so he could cozy up with his lady.
 Oh, and a dark color with an easy wipe surface would help mask the bog of stench.
 The De Sede Endless sofa would do the trick.

-Next up, this Paul Evans Cityscape coffee table would add shine to the darkness, plus the glass surface is perfect for snorting up some Ziggy Stardust.
+Next up, this Paul Evans Cityscape coffee table would add shine to the darkness, plus the glass surface is perfect for that special Ziggy Stardust.
 Oops, wrong Bowie... or maybe not.
 It's ok, dude.
 Whatever happens in the castle, stays in the castle.

 You know La Wearstler loves her some Gio Ponti, so this chandelier would reign supreme over the room.
 It says, I am soft, but hungry.
 Stay out of reach of my beautiful tentacles.